SU-SWS/template_warehouse/jira_templates_md/siteimprove_template.md

 Dear Site Owner,

 Siteimprove has scanned your site and the reports are ready.
 Please log into https://siteimprove.stanford.edu and select this site from the dropdown menu at the top of your dashboard.
-For tips on using Siteimprove go to https://uit.stanford.edu/accessibility/siteimprove.
-You can ask questions at the #cop-siteimprove slack channel.
+For tips on using Siteimprove with your Stanford Site go to https://uit.stanford.edu/accessibility/siteimprove.

 ### Questions about accessibility

-We encourage you ask the ODA team your accessibility questions:
+The Office of Digital Accessibility (ODA) team is avaiable to answer your accessibility questions:

 * ODA offers office hours at 11 and 11:30 on Tuesdays.
 You can sign up at: https://stanford.link/soda-help
 * You can ask questions in the cop-accessibility slack channel:  https://stanfordwebservices.slack.com/archives/C020B6YQSHE

 ### Questions about Siteimprove:

+The ODA team also offers assistance with Siteimprove:

 * Siteimprove office hours are 11-12 on Thursdays at: https://stanford.link/si-help (this is a zoom link.
 No signups needed)
-* You can ask Siteimprove questions in the cop-siteimprove slack channel: https://stanfordwebservices.slack.com/archives/C020B6YQSHE
+* You can ask Siteimprove questions in the #cop-siteimprove slack channel: https://stanfordwebservices.slack.com/archives/C020B6YQSHE

 ## 6. Tag site with "SWS Managed"
 If we have a retainer for the site, we want to track the score for the site.
 This way, if we see a downward trend we can inform the site owner.